ariellev/GettingAndCleaningData/README.md

 14220:      30 WALKING_UPSTAIRS fBodyGyroJerkMag_meanFreq -0.07143987
 ```

-In addition the scripts writes two files to you working directory.
+In addition the script writes two files to you working directory.
 Notice that the wide data set is given additionaly.
 ```R
 smartphone_dataset_long.txt
 smartphone_dataset_wide.txt